uio-carpentry/organisational/meetings/160120_organisers.md

 - Karin will send an email to those who are in the waiting list with a link to the registration form for the coming Software Carpentry workshop (February).
 - Karin will ask Liv to add in the registration form the possibility to name colleagues (2 or 3 maximum) wishing to attend the workshop together.
 - Karin will modify the email sent to attendees to highlight the setup session (8:30 to 9:00 on the first day) and encourage attendees to come to the setup session if they do not manage to install the necessary software (or don't have time to do so), .
-- Anne & Hans will choose a week (no holidays, etc.) for each potential workshop  (from April) and setup a doodle for each of them.
+- Anne & Hans will choose a week (no holidays, etc.) for each potential workshop  (from April) and setup a doodle.

 ##March ‘Carpentry week'##
 A ‘Carpentry week' is being organized in March 2016 (14-18 March 2016).
 Lex gave some information about the preliminary program: